anderson-aristotle/rails-api-single-resource-diagnostic/diagnostic.md

 // your response here
 ```

-What does typing `rails db` in a directory that houses a rails app do for us?
+What does typing `bin/rails db` in a directory that houses a rails app do for us?

 ```md
 // your response here